 AGREEMENT FOR EXHIBITION OF LIGHTHOUSE, DWELLINGS AND SURROUNDINGS

-Aspects of safety at lighthouses may differ considerably from country to country, depending upon the respective national Laws.
+Aspects of safety at lighthouses may differ considerably from country to country, depending upon the respective national laws.
 Responsibility for safety can be attributed in 3 ways:

-The responsibility for safety is with the Lighthouse Authority; or
+The responsibility for safety is with the lighthouse authority; or

-The responsibility for safety is with the Partner; or
+The responsibility for safety is with the partner; or

-The responsibility for safety is with both the Lighthouse Authority and the Partner.
+The responsibility for safety is with both the lighthouse authority and the partner.

-The Agreement should make it clear who is responsible for what under what circumstances.
+The agreement should make it clear who is responsible for what under what circumstances.

 EXHIBITION OF THE LIGHTHOUSE OPENING TO THE PUBLIC

-Regular inspection and "self-checking" with a checklist completed by the Partner can be required to be carried out to confirm that safe practices are to be followed.
+Regular inspection and "self-checking" with a checklist completed by the partner can be required to be carried out to confirm that safe practices are to be followed.

-For example clauses requiring the following could be used:
+For example, clauses requiring the following could be used:

-Prior to each season the Partner shall check all items using a check list and take appropriate measures at the lighthouse accordingly.
+Prior to each season the partner shall check all items using a check list and take appropriate measures at the lighthouse accordingly.

-The lighthouse must be checked before the start of the exhibition season with sufficient time allowed for any adjustments to be made on site; a copy of the completed check list shall be submitted each year to the Lighthouse Authority.
+The lighthouse must be checked before the start of the exhibition season with sufficient time allowed for any adjustments to be made on site; a copy of the completed check list shall be submitted each year to the lighthouse authority.

 There are examples of checklists used by some authorities in the annexes to this Guideline.